-Adjustment of credit default basket options after a succession event occurs with respect to a reference entity that is included in a single payout or edit default basket option, the listing options market will ordinarily adjust the option by replacing options market will ordinarily adjust the option by replacing ontities, and, if one or more new obligations are issued to replace some or all of the existing reference obligations, the new obligations will be substituted as the reference obligations.
+Adjustment of credit default basket options after a succession event occurs with respect to a reference entity that is included in a single payout or multiple payout credit default basket option, the listing options market will ordinarily adjust the option by replacing options market will ordinarily adjust the option by replacing on entities, and, if one or more new obligations are issued to replace some or all of the existing reference obligations.
 The listing options market will specify the weight of each new reference entity, and the sum of the weights will equal the weight of the original reference entity.